xaur/writings/posts/201910xx-additional-marketing-strategies.md

 _(hoping for a catchy opener here)_

 Contracts for Ditto phase 2, Marketing 2019 and Events 2019 move to their end.
 Together with Ditto's phase 1, these 4 marketing proposals are collectively capped at $790,000 for ~1 year.
 (I deliberately use "capped" because we don't know how much was actually spent, but this is a separate problem*).
+Note that these expenses are happening at DCR rates that I find very low, so it costs a lot to the Treasury.

 The spendings brought us some good results but haven't yet addressed a few big concerns of mine.
 Thinking what we are missing I've been collecting ideas and organizing them in additional marketing strategies presented below.